-In May 2021, the Company's stockholders approved the 2021 Employee Stock Purchase Plan ("2021 ESPP").
-Under the 2021 ESPP, eligible employees who participate in an offering period may have a certain percentage of their eligible earnings withheld, up to certain limitations, to purchase shares of common stock at 85% of the lower of the fair market value on the first or the last business day of the sixmonth offering period.
-The first offering period commenced on July 1, 2021.
-A total of 250,000 shares of common stock were reserved for issuance under the 2021 ESPP.
-During the fiscal year ended December 31, 2022, 107 shares were issued under the ESPP.
-During the fiscal year ended January 1, 2022, no shares were issued under the ESPP.
+In May 2021, the Company's stockholders approved the 2021 Employee Stock Purchase Plan ("ESPP"), and the ESPP was amended in May 2023.
+Under the ESPP, eligible employees who participate in an offering period may have a certain percentage of their eligible earnings withheld, up to certain limitations, to purchase shares of common stock at 85% of the lower of the fair market value on the first or the last business day of the six-month offering period.
+A total of 750 shares of common stock have been reserved for issuance under the ESPP.
+During the fiscal years ended December 30, 2023 and December 31, 2022, 114 shares and 107 shares, respectively, were issued under the ESPP.